abhinav931/EventRegistration/README.md

 # DJANGO WEBSITE FOR EVENT REGISTRATION

-Event registration website made using django. *Django + ChartJs* integration
+Event registration website made using django. *Django-admin + ChartJs* integration

 ## TECH STACK USED
 Django Stack: Django, python and SQLite3 as Database